gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 3. Implement changes to Kubernetes auto-updater.
 4. Test extensively on all supported Linux distributions.
 5. Prep documentation changes.
-6. Release via `teleport` package and script for packageless install.
+6. Release via `teleport` package and script for package-less installation.
 7. Release documentation changes.
 8. Communicate to users that they should update to the new system.
 9. Begin deprecation of old auto-updater resources, packages, and endpoints.